johannaalbers/cox-survival-analysis-myeloma/README.md

 ## Dataset

-`multmyel` — survival times of patients with multiple myeloma.
+`multmyel` — survival times of 48 patients with multiple myeloma, supplied as part of the course. **The data file is not included in this repository** (see Data availability below).

 - 48 patients, 36 deaths (12 censored)
 - Survival time measured in months from diagnosis